CouncilDataProject/speakerbox/paper/paper.md

 The Speakerbox training process consists of fine-tuning a pre-trained speaker identification model [@yang2021superb] provided by Huggingface's Transformers library [@wolf-etal-2020-transformers].
 The default model for fine-tuning ([superb/wav2vec2-base-superb-sid](https://huggingface.co/superb/wav2vec2-base-superb-sid)) was pre-trained on the VoxCeleb1 dataset [@Nagrani17].

-As Speakerbox is a framework for fine-tuning a pre-trained speaker identification transformer, we will not cover the original evaluation of the model but instead provide details about what we believe is a more typical use case for a fine-tuned speaker identification model.
+As Speakerbox is a framework for fine-tuning a pre-trained speaker identification transformer, we will not cover the original evaluation of the model but instead, provide details about what we believe is a more typical use case for a fine-tuned speaker identification model.

 Our example dataset contains 9 unique speakers across 10 unique recordings and each recording has some or all of the 9 unique speakers for a total of 1 hour of audio.
-For our use-case in computational social science, this dataset represents a typical audio (and transcript) dataset created from government meetings, 1-on-1 interviews, group interviews, etc.
+For our use case in computational social science, this dataset represents a typical audio (and transcript) dataset created from government meetings, 1-on-1 interviews, group interviews, etc.

-We further created random samples of this dataset with 15 minutes and 30 minutes audio (each then split between the train, test, and evaluation subsets).
+We further created random samples of this dataset with 15 minutes and 30 minutes of audio (each then split between the train, test, and evaluation subsets).
 The results reported in Table 1 are the mean accuracy, precision, and recall of five iterations of model training and evaluation using the differently sized datasets as inputs to our `train` and `eval_model` functions.

 | dataset_size   | mean_accuracy   | mean_precision   | mean_recall   | mean_training_duration_seconds   |
 |:---------------|----------------:|-----------------:|--------------:|---------------------------------:|